 Porcelain crowns cover and support weak, damaged, misshapen, discoloured, worn or vulnerable teeth.
-They also support, seal, and protect teeth that have been treated with root canal therapy to eliminate a serious infection.
+They also support, seal, and protect teeth that have been treated with root canal therapy to eliminate a serious infections.
 Dental crowns in NE Calgary also cover dental implants and hold some types of dental bridges in place so that they can replace missing teeth.

 Why is porcelain used?

 While crowns can be made of several types of materials (including metals, porcelain, resin, and ceramics), porcelain is the best and most popular material.
 Why?
-Porcelain free of toxins and biocompatible, and most closely resembles the appearance, texture, and lustre of natural teeth.
+Porcelain is free of toxins and biocompatible, and most closely resembles the appearance, texture, and lustre of natural teeth.
 Porcelain is highly durable and resistant to stains as long as the porcelain has not been damaged by abrasives that have worn away the outer glaze surface.

 How long do porcelain dental crowns in NE Calgary last?